 What is AI candidate matching in recruiting?

-AI candidate matching uses machine learning and natural language processing to evaluate job candidates against open roles based on skills, experience, and career trajectory - not just keywords.
-According to SHRM's 2025 report, 44% of HR teams now use AI for resume screening.
-Unlike Boolean search, AI matching understands that "people management" and "team leadership" mean the same thing.
+This technology uses machine learning and natural language processing to evaluate job candidates against open roles based on skills, experience, and career trajectory - not just keywords.
+According to SHRM’s 2025 report, 44% of HR teams now use AI for resume screening.
+Unlike Boolean search, AI matching understands that “people management” and “team leadership” mean the same thing.

 How accurate is AI candidate matching compared to manual screening?